BlockchainCommons/Gordian/Envelope/Use-Cases/Wellness.md

     linkStyle 58 stroke:#55f,stroke-width:2.0px
 ```

-Additional validation could be done ascertaining that specific
+Additional validation could be done to ascertain that specific
 protocols such as double-blind data collection had been followed,
 signed either by the clinical trial or some third-party verifier.

-## Part Four: The COVID-19 Appenix
+## Part Four: The COVID-19 Appendix

+This final use case looks at some of the problems with public-health
+data that were highlighted during the height of the COVID crisis.

 ### 10. Nadia Goes Viral (Herd Privacy)

-* **Use Case:** Nadia wants to Support the Public Health of COVID Contact Tracing without Revealing Her Location.
+* **Use Case:** Nadia wants to support the public health of COVID Contact Tracing without revealing her location.
 * **Privacy Benefits:** Nadia's location is never revealed.
 * **Openness Benefits:** A large, discrete public-health system is able to share in data.

 Contact tracing became critically important during the height of the
 COVID-19 pandemic.
-Some of this was analog, such as recordings of
+Some of this was done in an analog manner, such as
-names and phone numbers at restaurants, so that everyone could be
+recordings of names and phone numbers at restaurants, so that everyone
-contacted if a COVID case was discovered.
-More automated, digital
+could be contacted if a COVID case was discovered.
+More automated
-tracing occurred through use the mobile phones and GPS records.
+digital tracing occurred through use the mobile phones and GPS
+records.

-The problem, a recurring one throughout the pandemic, is that there
+The problem (which was a recurring one throughout the pandemic) was
-was no consideration for privacy.
-Hashed elision of data provide one
+that there was no consideration for privacy.

-way to create that privacy.
-If using GPS coordinates, simply the
+Hashed elision of data provides one way to create that privacy.
+If
-user's data might be elided, but if a more sophisticated system were
+using GPS coordinates, the user's data itself might be elided, but if
-able to instead correlate GPS coordinates to physical addresses, those
+a more sophisticated system were able to instead correlate GPS
+coordinates to physical addresses, those addresses could be
-addresses could be standardized, elided, and still matched through
+standardized, elided, and still matched through hashes.
-hashes.

 Example data might include:
 ```